Viqar-un-Nisa Noon

-Begum Viqar un Nisa (also known as Viqar un Nisa Noon or Viqarunnisa Noon; 1920 – 16 January 2000) was the Spouse of the Prime Minister of Pakistan from 1957 to 1958.
+Begum Viqar-un-Nisa (also known as Viqar un Nisa Noon or Viqarunnisa Noon; 1920 – 16 January 2000) was the spouse of the Prime Minister of Pakistan from 1957 to 1958.

 By profession, she was a social worker.
 She married 7th Pakistani Prime Minister Sir Feroz Khan Noon in 1945.
 She participated in the Pakistan Movement, which led to the creation of the Islamic Republic of Pakistan.
 Viqar was an Austrian by birth and origin, and her name at birth was Victoria Rekha.

 Involvement with Pakistan Movement

 After her marriage, she converted to Islam, and renamed herself from Victoria to Viqar un Nisa.
-The Noons left Delhi the same year after Sir Feroz Khan Noon resigned from the Indian Viceroy's cabinet, and moved to Lahore.
+The Noons left Delhi the same year after Sir Feroz Khan Noon resigned from the Indian Viceroy's cabinet and moved to Lahore.
 Lady Noon had firsthand exposure to Pakistani politics and involved herself with local politics, becoming a member of the Punjab Provincial Women's Subcommittee, organizing rallies and processions for the Muslim League.
 During the Civil disobedience movement in Punjab, Lady Noon helped organize protests and demonstrations against the British-backed Malik Khizar Hayat Tiwana's cabinet, being arrested three times.

 Accession of Gwadar

-Viqar-un-Nisa Noon played a big role in accession of Gwadar to Pakistan.
+Viqar-un-Nisa Noon played a big role in the accession of Gwadar to Pakistan.
 She reportedly worked hard in London in 1956 to get Gwadar for Pakistan through British PM and parliament's approval for British colony Oman to give custody to Pakistan.
 She visited Winston Churchill for lobbying at British parliament in 1956 for ' Gwadar port' to be given to Pakistan and get approval from House of Lords.